Stochastic Filtering of Reaction Networks Partially Observed in Time Snapshots: The Filtering Algorithm

 \subsection{Multiple Observation Snapshots}

-In Section \ref{sec-targeting} we sketched a (weighted) Monte Carlo algorithm for the {\em targeting problem}.
+In Section \ref{sec-targeting} we described a (weighted) Monte Carlo algorithm for the {\em targeting problem}.
 That is, to compute $\pi(t,z)$ for $0 \leq t \leq T$ in the context of a single snapshot observation at time $T>0$ given the observation $Y(T)=y$ and initial distribution $\mu$ for $Z_0$.
-This algorithm produces as output an iid sample of size $N_s$
+This algorithm produces as output an i.i.d.\ weighted sample $(C^{(i)},W^{(i)})$ of size $N_s$.
+Here, $C^{(i)}$ is a path functional which could contain for instance the values of the proxy $\tilde{Z}$ at certain time points $T_i$ in $[0,T]$ including $T$.
+In particular, the targeting algorithm over $[0, T]$ can be used to obtain an empirical distribution